timo9939/watch-fans/README.md

-# 🍺beer-fans
+# 🍺Watch-fans
-This is an e-commerce website for selling different beers all around the European countries.
+This is an e-commerce website for selling different types of watch around the European countries.